seanMj/stopMASSkillersFromMASScasualtys/README.md

 Basically ideas to stop [severely reduce] mass shooters casualtie rate.

        [Hallways] ok, I tried Hallways your up next.
+       Its can reduce the deaths but...
+I don't know the math in this area so... idk where to begin.
 Basically the first idea is to redesign the hallways to allowing running from the danger site while keeping the person(s) out of a static killbox as often as possible.
 High casualties can be reduced in theory simply by implementing a strategy like this.